 Anxiety and phobias

 But anxiety, stress and panic don’t actually help you!
 They don’t change what happens.
 They just ensure you feel awful in the meantime.
 Often, anxiety means you are much LESS able to cope with what is happening.
 But you can learn to get rid of it, and to cope better.

 Panic, anxiety and stress – it’s all adrenalin

 Anxiety – and sometimes panic – are what happen when your body senses threat, fear and danger.
 This is known as the “fight or flight response”.
-This only really works for you if the danger is real, immediate, and physical.
-But most of the anxiety you feel is not about this – it’s about money, relationships, mistakes, jobs, health, or an argument you had.
+This is all explained lower donw.
+But fight or flight only really works for you if the danger is real, immediate, and physical.
+And most of the anxiety you feel is not about this.
+It’s about money, relationships, mistakes, jobs, health, or an argument you had.
 But your body – and brain – still responds the same way as if you’re really in danger!

 Anxiety changes your body’s response

 When you’re afraid, the body releases adrenalin.
 It does this to put you in the best possible position to survive the “threat”.
 Adrenalin makes everything go faster – your heart, your breathing, and even your thoughts.
 Adrenalin makes the body more responsive – quicker at running away (“flight”) or more able to protect yourself (“fight”).
 Other physical changes happen too.
 You become more aware of everything around you.
 Your senses are sharpened, so that you respond more to noise or to what you see.

 Physical Symptoms of Anxiety